-Barry is a Member of the Board of Directors of the Vancouver Foundation.
-He is also a Member of the Audit Advisory Committee of Public Guardian and Trustee British Columbia.
+Barry is a Member of the Honourary Governors’ Council of the Vancouver Foundation.
+He is also a Member of the Audit Advisory Committee of the Public Guardian and Trustee British Columbia.
 Barry is a former member of the Board of the Vancouver Foundation where he was Chair of the Governance and HR and Arts and Culture Granting Committees.
 He is also a past Member of the Board of the Canadian Chamber of Commerce.